swvincent/Fygamyg/README.md

 # Fygamyg

 Fygamyg is a bible journaling application I started but decided not to finish.
-I've chosen instead to use the [Crossway Digital Scripture Journal](https://www.crossway.org/digitalscripturejournal) instead:
+I've chosen instead to use the [Crossway Digital Scripture Journal](https://www.crossway.org/digitalscripturejournal) instead.

 I'm leaving this here in case I decided to do anything with it in the future.